TriticeaeToolbox/PHGv2/accuracy/README.md

 <h2>Accuracy checks for imputation</h2>

 # Accuracy for different protocols
 Compare imputed genotypes with the genotypes from 2019_hapmap protocol.
 The "accuracy common markers" is the comparison done using only the markers common between the low density protocol and the 2019_hapmap protocol.
 The "accuracy all markers" compares the full 2.9M markers.
+It might be expected that the imputation accuracy for common markers should be 100% because the genotype is known at that position but the PHG imputation is limited to picking a haplotype from those haplotypes used to create the PHG.
+The imputation accuracy is also lower than 100% because the accessions may not be identical.

-**accessions in the PHG** - compare the imputed genotypes to the genotypes in the 2019_hapmap protocol
+**accessions in the PHG** - compare the imputed genotypes to the genotypes in the 2019_hapmap protocol for accessions that are in the PHG database.
+These accuracies are high because the haplotypes are in the PHG.

 | Low density Protocol | common accessions | accuracy common markers | accuracy all markers |
 |----------|-------------------|----------------|-------------|
 | 90K      |      80           | 94%          |   93%     |
 | 9K       |      64           | 93%          |   92%     |

-**accessions not in the PHG** - compare the imputed genotypes to the genotypes in the 2019_hapmap protocol
+**accessions not in the PHG** - compare the imputed genotypes to the genotypes in the 2019_hapmap protocol for accessions that that are not in the PHG database.
+I expect this accuracy to be low because these accessions contain haplotypes that are not in the PHG.

 | Low density Protocol | common accessions | accuracy common markers | accuracy all markers |
 |----------|-------------------|----------------|-------------|